jsh58/Genrich/README.md

 ```
   -k  <file>       Output bedgraph-ish file for pileups and p-values
 ```
 * For each replicate, sequentially, this file lists a header line (`# experimental file: <name>; control file: <name>`), followed by experimental/control pileups and a *p*-value for each interval.
-This is the way to examine pileup values with multiple replicates, since the `-f` file will not supply them.
+This is the way to examine pileup values with multiple replicates, since the `-f` file does not supply them.
 <br><br>

 ```